Why Choose Heroin Addiction Treatment?

 - Cuts, bruises, and scabs

 - Loss of menstrual cycle in women (amenorrhea)

 - Needle track marks

-- Transferrable diseases spread by the use of shared needles (HIV, Hepatitis B, Hepatitis C)
+- Transferrable diseases spread through the use of shared needles (HIV, Hepatitis B, Hepatitis C)

-- Medical Detoxification: Some users might need to be supervised under a medical physician.
-After years of heavily using and developing an addiction, stopping can result is severe withdrawal symptoms.
+- Medical Detoxification: Some users might need to be supervised by a medical physician.
+After years of heavily using and developing an addiction, stopping can result in severe withdrawal symptoms.
 Going to an inpatient heroin addiction treatment facility allows them to be monitored 24/7 and have a medical staff who can prescribe proper medication as needed while suffering from withdrawals.

 - Methadone Detoxification: The most common and controversial method of detoxification of heroin is the use of Methadone.
 Taking doses of Methadone, help aid and relieve pain the patient experiences during this process.
 The dosage amount will decrease to eventually 0 over approximately 21 days.
 They will still feel very uncomfortable during this process and withdrawal symptoms will occur.

 Once their body goes through the detoxification process and rids all the toxins and opioids from their body, treatment then shifts to the individual emotional dependence.
 At the heroin addiction treatment facility, they offer various types of therapy sessions.
 One that is very effective in the beginning is one-on-one therapy sessions.
 By going to one-on-one sessions, the therapist can analyze what they think to be factors and behaviors that led to their past addiction.
 The therapy session is used to get the patient in a better mindset while on the journey to recovery.